8 Facts about Warehouse Managers

 4. Warehouse managers have educational backgrounds in supply chain management

 The education needed to become a warehouse manager is quite flexible.
-In some warehouses, you will find production managers that only possess high school degrees.
-This is because they have worked as a warehouse associate and worked their way up the ladder.
+In some warehouses, you will find production managers who only possess high school degrees.
+This is because they have worked as a warehouse associate and progressed up the ladder.
 This path usually involves starting as a warehouse staff and then working up to a shift supervisor.

 In contrast, other companies (usually larger ones) require potential candidates to have a degree or diploma in business, supply chain management or logistics.
 Companies that need this typically do so because the manager has more logistics-related responsibilities.